RamRamAndroid/ESP32Drone-CodeMatrix/README.md

 <img width="504" height="301" alt="panel" src="https://github.com/user-attachments/assets/09b20204-1465-4589-9c3d-e5b8bc5b3129" />

 This PCB Has Both The Drone And Module Combined Into One PCB For Easier Manufacturing And Assembly And This Method Is Faster Than Getting The Both Seperatly

+### Note:- The Files Related To The Drone + Module PCB Are In The Folder Named "drone+module"

 ## Add-On Module Template
 <img width="504" height="301" alt="untitled" src="https://github.com/user-attachments/assets/c5d3784b-6eb3-4c41-ba14-2ba2f67fd62a" />